 FGDs were conducted, all virtually, with primary beneficiaries, who included members of the Youth Peace Panel (2 female, 8 male), members of the Senior Citizens Committees (7 female, 11 male), and GBV shelters' trainers (6, all female), who had participated in the programme to capture their experiences and perspectives regarding the relevance and effectiveness of the interventions supported by the UNFPA.
+However, it was not possible to establish the extent to which the most vulnerable groups were participated from available data.
 The full list of stakeholders consulted is included as Annex 3 of this Report.